Education in Canada

 Some provinces even have separate provincial immigration programs for recent graduates that do not require a work record, but only completion of a specific degree program (most often at the Master's level).

-Immigration through education is a long and costly process for 3-5 years before obtaining PR status.
+Immigration through education is a long and costly process that takes 3-5 years to obtain PR status.
 But it also has many advantages, which we talked about earlier.

 Study and graduation